AlibabaCloudDocs/ots/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md

 -   Sessions

     ParallelScan-related operations use sessions.
-Session IDs can be used to determine the result sets of scanned data in the following process:
+The session ID can be used to determine the result set of scanned data in the following process:

     1. Use the ComputeSplits operation to query the maximum number of concurrent threads and the current session ID.
     2. Initiate multiple concurrent parallel scan requests to read data.
 You must specify the current session ID and the concurrency ID in these requests.
-    In scenarios where session IDs are difficult to obtain, you can call ParallelScan to initiate a request without specifying a session ID.
+    In scenarios where session IDs are difficult to obtain, you can also call ParallelScan to initiate a request without specifying a session ID.
 However, if you send a request without a session ID, the obtained result set may contain duplicate data.

-    Tablestore returns the OTSSessionExpired error code when network exceptions, thread exceptions, dynamic modifications on schema, or index switchovers occur during a parallel scan and stop the scan.
+    Tablestore returns the OTSSessionExpired error code when network exceptions, thread exceptions, dynamic modifications on schema, or index switchover occurs during the parallel scan process and the data scan stops.
 In this case, you must initiate another parallel scan task to scan data again.

 -   Maximum number of concurrent threads

     The maximum number of concurrent threads supported by parallel scan is determined by the returned value of ComputeSplits.
-The larger the volume of data is, the more concurrent threads are supported.
+The larger volume of the data requires more concurrent threads.

     A single request is specified by one query statement.
 For example, if you use the Search operation to query results where the value of city is Hangzhou, all data that matches this condition is returned in the result.
 However, if you use the ParallelScan operation and the number of concurrent threads is 2, each query returns half of the results.
 The complete result set consists of the two concurrent result sets.

 -   Rows to return for each request

     The default value of limit is 2000.
 The maximum value of limit is 5000.
-If you set the value of limit to greater than 5000, the performance remains unchanged.
+If the value you set for limit exceeds 5000, the performance remains unchanged.

 -   Performance